 - Supporting the "whole child" in their growth and development is a critical role for school counselors.

 - School counselors provide a space for student voice.

 - "All students" mean all students therefore, school counselors work to equitably develop their academic, social/emotional, and career self.

-- School counselors collaborate with teachers and administrators to provide the necessary educational programming for students to excel.
+- School counselors collaborate with teachers, administrators, and other school staff to provide the necessary educational programming for students to excel.

-- School counselors unite with teachers and administrators to facilitate students’ success.
+- School counselors unite with teachers, administrators, and other school staff to facilitate students' success.